 Can Parrots Eat Habanero Peppers?

 The habanero reaches 100,000 to 350,000 SHU on the Scoville scale, but your parrot won’t mind.
-They have a floral taste and aroma, which your parrot will recognize as a juicy fruit.
+They have a floral taste and aroma, which your parrot will recognize as fruit.